mzattera/v4j/docs/010/index.md

 75-95% of first words in paragraphs start with a (pedestalled) gallows.

-p, f, P, F appear almost exclusively in first line of a paragraph; p and f, when appearing in the first word; are almost always initials.
+p, f, P, F appear almost exclusively in first line of a paragraph; p and f, when appearing in the first word, are almost always initials.

 Other (pedestalled) gallows tend to not appear as word initials.